-When will new students receive their housing assignment?
+When will new students receive their housing assignments?

-Housing assignments will be sent via email no later than July 1.
+Housing assignments for fall 2023 will be sent via email no later than June 1.

 Can I request a roommate?

 Yes.
 Simply write their name in the requested roommate space on your Housing Questionnaire and have them do the same.
 Please note that in order for the Housing office to honor your preference, both roommates must request each other.
-Please also note that roommate requests must be made before June 10, 2020, for the Fall 2020 semester.
+Please also note that roommate requests must be made before May 1, 2023 for the fall 2023 semester.

 Can I request a specific residence hall?

 You may request a specific hall, but there is not a guarantee you will receive your preference.
 Preferences are honored based on deposit date and available space.

 I am a new transfer student.
 How will I be assigned to housing?

 You will be placed in housing with either another new transfer or a returning student.
 Transfers are not assigned first-year roommates unless they specifically request it or if no other spaces are available.
 If you will be either a junior or 20 years old by September 1 of the current academic year and would like to live in an apartment on campus, please note that on your Housing Questionnaire.

 What should I bring to decorate my room?